grnin/Zusammenfassungen/AIAp/AIAp_Zusammenfassung_FS24_NG_JT.typ

 _Application of ethical thinking to the practical concerns of technology._
 Take actions that are voluntarily constrained by our judgement -- our ethics.

 === 16 Challenges and Opportunities
+#grid(
-#grid(columns: (1fr, 1fr, 1fr), gutter: 1em, [
+  columns: (1fr, 1fr, 1fr),
+  gutter: 1em,
+  [
     + Technical Safety
     + Transparency and Privacy
     + Beneficial Use & Capacity for Good
     + Malicious Use & Capacity for Evil
     + Bias in Data, Training Sets, etc.
     + Unemployment / Lack of Purpose
+  ],
-], [
+  [
     7. Growing Inequality
     + Environmental Effects
     + Automating Ethics
     + Moral Deskilling & Debility
     + AI Consciousness, "Robot Rights"
+  ],
-], [
+  [
     12. AGI and Superintelligence
     + Dependency on AI
     + AI-powered Addiction
     + Isolation and Loneliness
     + Effects on the Human Spirit
-])
+  ],
+)

 == 6 Ethical Lenses
 _The Rights Lens_ #hinweis[(Focuses on protecting individual moral rights based on human dignity and autonomy)], _The Justice Lens_ #hinweis[(Ensures fair and equal treatment based on merit or need, addressing various types of justice.)], _The Utilitarian Lens_ #hinweis[(Evaluates actions by their consequences, aiming for the greatest good for the most people.)]
 _The Common Good Lens_ #hinweis[(Promotes actions that contribute to societal welfare and the well-being of all community members)], _The Virtue Lens_ #hinweis[(Emphasizes actions aligned with ideal virtues fostering personal development and character)] and _The Care Ethics Lens_ #hinweis[(Prioritizes empathy and compassion in relationships, considering stakeholders' feelings and contexts)].

 /*
+#grid(
+  columns: (1fr, 1fr),
-#grid(columns: (1fr, 1fr), gutter: 1em, [
+  gutter: 1em,
+  [
     === The Rights Lens
     The rights lens focuses on _protecting and respecting the moral rights of individuals_, which are grounded in _human dignity and autonomy_.
 It emphasizes treating people as ends in themselves, not merely as means to an end. _Moral rights_ include making one's own life choices, being told the truth, and having privacy.

     === The Justice Lens
     The justice lens is about giving each person their due based on _fair and equal treatment_, which can vary by merit or need.
 Different types of justice include social, distributive, corrective, retributive, and restorative justice, addressing various contexts of _fairness_.
     It aims to ensure everyone receives what they are rightfully entitled to.

     === The Utilitarian Lens
     Utilitarianism evaluates the ethicality of actions based on their _consequences_, aiming to produce the _greatest balance of good over harm_ for the _most people_.
 It involves careful analysis of the impacts on all stakeholders, such as customers, employees, and the community.
     This lens often uses _cost/benefit analysis_ to guide decisions.
-],[
+  ],
+  [
     === The Common Good Lens
     The common good lens asserts that ethical actions contribute to the _welfare and interlocking relationships of society_.
 It stresses mutual concern for shared interests and the importance of common conditions like clean air, public health, and education.
 This approach values _community life and the well-being of all members_.

     === The Virtue Lens
     Virtue ethics emphasizes actions consistent with ideal virtues that foster human development, such as _honesty, courage, and integrity_.
 It asks what kind of person one will become by performing certain actions, focusing on _acting according to the highest potential_ of one's character.
 This lens is about _aligning actions with virtuous traits_.

     === The Care Ethics Lens
     Care ethics prioritizes _relationships_ and responding to individuals' specific circumstances with _empathy_ and _compassion_.
 It values interdependence and seeks to understand the _feelings and viewpoints_ of all stakeholders.
 This lens advocates for resolutions that consider the relational context and societal duties, promoting a holistic approach to ethical conflicts.
-])
+  ],
+)
 */

 *Problems in using the lenses:*
 We may _not agree_ on the _content_ of these lenses, not everyone has the same set of civil rights for example. _Different lenses_ may lead to _different answers_ to the question "What is ethical?".\